sid2002CN/sid2002CN/README.md

 ### Hi there, I'm Sid👋

-## I'm a second-year undergraduate student from New York University.
+## I'm a third-year undergraduate student from New York University.

 I chose to major in computer science because it affords me the opportunity to explore my passion for solving problems with my hand.